mrakgr/The-Spiral-Language/readme.md

 ### Serialization (Binary)

 Serialization comes in many guises and happens at boundaries.
 It involves making an isomorphic mapping that the two sides can interpret.
-It is about commnication through a protocol.
+It is about communication through a protocol.

-In the old Spiral, once had to serialize tuple one of whose fields was an union to a binary format of 32-bit floats that a NN could consume.
+In the old Spiral, once had to serialize tuple one of whose fields was a union to a binary format of 32-bit floats that a NN could consume.
 This is remarkable because this kind of task would be fairly difficult to do in F#. .NET reflection is nasty to work with and is slow because it has to be done at runtime.
 Just for the Spiral plugin I had to download a library and it has quirks like raising errors at runtime for invalid JSON objects.
 The C# ZeroMQ library (NetMQ) which I am using to communicate with the editor is a straight up foray into assembly style programming - it is not even C style in terms of type safety.

 More broadly, having to cross language boundaries in the old F# ML library that I did was the main reason why I embarked on creating Spiral.
 For all its performance advantages, the real reason to create a language has always been to raise one's productivity in a particular domain.
 A good way to raise productivity is to drive assembly style and C style programming to a minimum.